 Appearances are everything.
-If the response to alcoholism is, "Don't go to Alcoholics Anonymous - what will people think?" and the response to bruises from physical abuse is, "Wear long sleeves!" children will learn to deny their pain.
+If the response to any type of abuse is the verbal &/or non-verbal message, "Don't say anything-what will people think?" and the response to bruises from physical abuse is, "Wear long sleeves!" children will learn to deny their pain.
 After years of this denial, children won't allow themselves to know when they feel pain and when they don't.

 The good times are enshrined - the bad times are forgotten.
-Often in alcoholic families, good times are used to deny pain.
-When a child complains about pain, the child might quickly be reminded of a holiday celebration some years ago when there were 40 people for dinner and a three-piece band.
+Often in abusive &/or chemically dependent families, good times are used to deny pain.
+When a child complains about pain, the child might quickly be reminded of a holiday celebration some years ago when there were 40 people for dinner at a festive family gathering.
 These parents are telling their children to forget and deny that pain exists.
 This family clings to one another in a desperate and dishonest way, attempting to prove closeness.

 "You are crazy if you think something is wrong here!"
 This rule more than any other causes immense confusion and denial.
-Typically, one person in the family will project blame on another family member for discovering the alcoholism, abuse, incest, compulsive behavior, or other family secrets.
+Typically, one person in the family will project blame on another family member for discovering the abuse, incest, compulsive behavior, alcoholism/chemical dependence, or other family secrets.
 Because of this rule, children and adults feel as if they are crazy.
-This typifies adult children of alcoholics who do not know what "normal" is.
+This typifies adult children of abusive &/or chemically dependent families who do not know what "normal" is.